What Are E-Cigarettes?

 E-cigarettes, also called vapes or e-cigs, are battery powered devices that heat e-liquids or vape juice and turn them into vapor that people inhale.
 The U.S. Centers for Disease Control and Prevention says e-cigarettes may potentially help adult smokers if they completely substitute the devices for tobacco products.
-But the CDC cautions that it is still unclear whether e-cigarettes can help smokers kick the habit.
-And it warns that the products are not safe for teens, young adults, pregnant women or non-smokers.
+But the CDC cautions it is still unclear whether e-cigarettes can help smokers kick the habit.
+It also warns that the products are not safe for teens, young adults, pregnant women or nonsmokers.

 How E-Cigarettes Work